Editor's note: This story was updated on Nov. 5

-Medicare on Tuesday made the latest payment adjustments to hospitals under the Hospital Readmissions Reduction Program (HRRP), and more than 2,500 hospitals will face penalties for fiscal year (FY) 2020, according to a Kaiser Health News (KHN) analysis.
+Medicare recently released data showing the latest payment adjustments to hospitals under the Hospital Readmissions Reduction Program (HRRP), and more than 2,500 hospitals will face penalties for fiscal year (FY) 2021, according to a Kaiser Health News analysis.

 How HRRP works

 Under the HRRP, CMS withholds up to 3% of regular reimbursements for hospitals if they have a higher-than-expected number of 30-day readmissions for any of six conditions:

 Historically, hospitals received a penalty if their observed readmissions for any one of these conditions exceeded a national standard.
 However, in response to criticism, CMS in 2019 scraped the national standard comparison standard, and now compares hospitals' performance with that of other hospitals serving a similar population of low-income patients.

 Under the current methodology, CMS has categorized all participating hospitals into quintiles according to the proportion of dual eligible patients (patients eligible for Medicare and Medicaid) each hospital serves.
 Now, each hospital is compared with the median readmissions performance of its cohort and hospitals with higher-than-cohort-median performance are penalized.

 The program does not apply to veterans hospitals, children's hospitals, psychiatric hospitals, or hospitals in Maryland, which has a federal waiver for how it distributes Medicare funding.
 In addition, hospitals are not evaluated under the program if they do not treat enough cases of the conditions evaluated.

 Details on this year's cuts